vvasu10903/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

-* Mean and Median values are still pretty much the same even after imputing the missing value - Mean = 10766 and Median = 10766.

 #### Difference between weekdays and weekends activity patterns

 * Are there differences in activity patterns between weekdays and weekends?